-- Have eye drops: there are certain brands specific to lessening the appearance of red eyes, with brands like Rohto being among the most popular choice in eye drops for cannabis users.
+- Have eye drops: there are certain brands specific to lessen the appearance of red eyes, with brands like Rohto being among the most popular choice in eye drops for cannabis users.

 - Stay hydrated: drink lots of water!
-Increasing fluid intake can help alleviate dryness of eyes.
+Increasing fluid intake can help alleviate the dryness of the eyes.